Zodiac Symbols

 There is another point of confusion.
 The constellations that astronomers use to identify parts of the sky are not the same as the Zodiac signs used by astrologers.
 The Zodiac signs were based on the constellations 2000 years ago when their modern (Latin) names were first used.
 The Signs are an astrological convenience ignoring the differences between two different types of solar calendar.
 This is described further in The Calendar.

 The astrological signs are about a month out from the astronomical constellations.
-When an astrologer says the Sun is in Cancer, an astronomer will look for it in Gemini.
+When an astrologer says the Sun is in Cancer, an astronomer will look for the Sun in Gemini.

 If Mars is in Virgo, astronomically it means that, if you look at the group of stars known to the Western cultures as Virgo, you will see an extra red star-like object amongst those stars.
 That will be Mars.
 However when an astrologer says that Mars in is Virgo, he is talking about the abstract astrological sign that has no physical significance.
 Mars will actually be in Leo.